DannieMo/Leaderboard-webpack-app/README.md

 - Understand and use JSON.
 - Make JavaScript code asynchronous.
 - Practice of all the knowledge i learned in this module.

-# 📖 LeaderboardList App

-<a name="about-project"></a>

-> The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.

 ### Future Features